seqan/seqan/manual/source/Tutorial/Sequences.rst

 .. code-block:: cpp

    String<Dna>         myGenome;   // A string of nucleotides.
-   String<AminAcid>   myProtein;  // A string of amino acids.
+   String<AminoAcid>   myProtein;  // A string of amino acids.

 For commonly used string parameterizations, SeqAn has a range of shortcuts implemented, e.g. :dox:`DnaString`, :dox:`RnaString` and :dox:`Peptide`.